linux-leo/you.py/README.md

 # you.py
-A project powered by you with infinite possibilities.
+A project run by you.
+Add what you want.
+Remove what you want.
+Use common sense.
+# you.py